bipul724/price-tracker/docs/prd.md

 Each row shall contain:

-- store product ID as shown in the product-page URL
+- store product ID as shown in the product-page URL (numeric `id` in `/item/<id>`)
 - product name
 - selected option
 - timestamp in ISO 8601 UTC
-- price
+- price (main displayed price, as a number)
-- stock
+- stock (unit count; 0 = sold out)
-- outcome
+- outcome (`success` / `retried` / `failed`)

-Failed rows shall have empty price and stock.
+Retried and failed rows shall have empty price and stock.

+### Tracked Price Definition

+The product page may show MRP (struck-through), a sale price and a member price.
+The tracked **price** is the main displayed price, i.e. what a normal customer pays.
+MRP is stored as extra information.
+Member price is not tracked.

 ### FR-09 Headed Run